yeonjuan/js13k-2019-back/README.md

 ![screenshot](./big-400.png)

 My game for the js13kgames competition.
-You can play at (https://yeonjuan.github.io/js13k-2019-back/)
+You can play the game at [js13kgames](https://js13kgames.com/entries/back-attacker)
 ## Story
 This is the Ninja Forest.
 Invaders have entered!!.